Threat prompts closure of five community colleges in Denver area

 Five community colleges in the Denver area were closed or placed on lockout after threats were made against them.

-Police later said that the email threat received by a number of individuals at the colleges early on Friday morning was a hoax and “a form of doxing.”
+Police later said the email threat received by a number of individuals at the colleges early on Friday morning was a hoax and “a form of doxing”.

 Officials at the Colorado Community College System say that threats were made against Arapahoe Community College, Community College of Aurora, Community College of Denver, Front Range Community College and Red Rocks Community College.

-Community College of Aurora was placed on lockout, which is when classroom instruction continues but the campus buildings and ground is secured.
+Community College of Aurora was placed on lockout, which is when classroom instruction continues but the campus buildings and ground are secured.

 The other colleges were shut for the day.

-In addition, the University of Colorado Boulder said that while no threat was made to its campus, it canceled all classes and activities as a precaution.
+In addition, the University of Colorado Boulder said while no threat was made to its campus, it canceled all classes and activities as a precaution.
 CU Colorado Springs said it also closed for the day.

 “We are working closely with campus security teams and law enforcement agencies to monitor the situation,” Colorado Community College System officials stated.